kiro6/writeups/challenges/cybertalents/web/level easy/Newsletter/README.md

 ?>
 ```

-## we have the backupfile name which is the flage
+## we have the backupfile name which is the flag
 ```
 hgdr64.backup.tar.gz
 ```